vinilsilv/angular-weather-app/README.md

 # Weather App

-This is a web weather application made with Angular.
+This is a web weather application made with Angular and the [Weather API](HTTPS://openweathermap.org).